-Jamie Johnston is the research and evaluation lead for the Stanford Center for Health Education's Digital MEdIC initiative and a postdoctoral fellow in the Stanford School of Medicine.
-Her work focuses on the use of technology to improve educational access and instructional quality in under-resourced areas, as well as how new teaching technologies can improve learning outcomes in medical education.
-Jamie completed her PhD in Economics of Education at the Stanford Graduate School of Education in 2017, where she was an Institute of Education Sciences (IES) doctoral fellow.
-Jamie also received a B.S. in Social Policy from Northwestern University, an M.P.P from the University of Chicago, and an M.A. in Economics from Stanford University.
+Jamie Johnston is the Research and Evaluation Director for the Stanford Center for Health Education.
+Her work focuses on the use of technology to improve educational access and health education in under-resourced areas.
+Jamie completed a PhD in Economics of Education at the Stanford Graduate School of Education in 2017, where she was an Institute of Education Sciences (IES) doctoral fellow.
+She also completed a postdoctoral fellowship with Stanford School of Medicine.
+Additionally, Jamie holds a BS in Social Policy from Northwestern University, an MPP from the University of Chicago, and an MA in Economics from Stanford University.

 Member, Maternal & Child Health Research Institute (MCHRI)